Comments on a paper by B.Schulz about Bell's inequalities

 Even more, one can even directly prove that the construction cannot violate Bell's inequality.
-Schulz himself describes the way how to do this at p.
+Schulz himself describes the way how to do this at Ref. \cite{Schulz}, p.
 31: \begin{quote} The only constraint on the random forces was that they should have a Gaussian distribution.
 Now consider the following mechanism: A real random number generator sets a value $\lambda_j\in\R$ for each $j$-th particle pair at preparation stage.
-This value $\lambda_j$ is similar to the hidden parameter in Bell’s original work [\footnote{\cite{Bell} in our bibliography}], but we define it to be independent for each entangled particle pair generated by the source. \end{quote} Now, Bell's $\lambda$ will be in general also different for each entangled pair, thus, using a different $\lambda_j$ for each pair does not pose a problem if we want to fit into Bell's framework. \begin{quote} In our model, $\lambda_j$ serves as the starting value for two pseudo random number generators of the same type. \end{quote} Pseudo-random number generators nicely fit into Bell's original scheme, where all we need are well-defined deterministic functions $A(a,\lambda)$, $B(b,\lambda)$.
+This value $\lambda_j$ is similar to the hidden parameter in Bell's original work [\footnote{Here Ref. \cite{Bell}.}], but we define it to be independent for each entangled particle pair generated by the source. \end{quote} Now, Bell's $\lambda$ will be in general also different for each entangled pair, thus, using a different $\lambda_j$ for each pair does not pose a problem if we want to fit into Bell's framework.
+Schulz continues: \begin{quote} In our model, $\lambda_j$ serves as the starting value for two pseudo random number generators of the same type. \end{quote} Pseudo-random number generators nicely fit into Bell's original scheme, where all one needs are well-defined deterministic functions $A(a,\lambda)$, $B(b,\lambda)$.
 So what could prevent us from applying Bell's original proof?
-Schulz gives only the following argument: \begin{quote} At first sight, one may think that our procedure would set up a deterministic passively local theory.
+The following (see Ref. \cite{Schulz}, p.
+31) sounds gramatically like a counterargument: \begin{quote} At first sight, one may think that our procedure would set up a deterministic passively local theory.
 Indeed, for $\vec{F}^{Brown}_{j1}(t,\lambda_j)$ and $\vec{F}^{Brown}_{j2}(t,\lambda_j)$ there is a parameter $\lambda_j$ at preparation stage which determines all later outcomes of these forces.
-However, one does not have access to the outcomes of the Gaussian distributed random forces in the probability space, but only to the two spin values [] \end{quote} But nowhere in Bell's theorem one can find a requirement that the $\l\in\L$ should be accessible in any way to anybody.
-Instead, they are usually named ``hidden variables'' because of their assumed inaccessibility.
-It is their pure existence which is already sufficient to prove Bell's inequality.
-Once the existence is not questioned by Schulz, we can apply Bell's theorem and obtain Bell's inequalities for Schulz's construction.
+However, one does not have access to the outcomes of the Gaussian distributed random forces in the probability space, but only to the two spin values \ldots \end{quote} But whatever the aim of this remark, it does not prevent us from applying Bell's theorem, which does not require that the $\l\in\L$ (usually named ``hidden variables'') should be accessible in any way to anybody.
+What is important is that the observable results $A, B$ can be obtained as deterministic functions $A(a,\l)$, $B(b,\l)$ for some set of ``beables'' $\L$.
+This seems unquestioned.